-Answer: The number of blackout dates depends on the timeframe of the request.

-The larger the timeframe, the more blackout dates are offered.

-Question: Is entering accreditation/recognition site visit blackout dates required?

-Answer: No. This option is intended to better align Sponsoring Institution and program and site visit scheduling needs.
+- Answer: The number of blackout dates depends on the timeframe of the request.
+The larger the timeframe, the more blackout dates are offered. - Question: Is entering accreditation/recognition site visit blackout dates required? - Answer: No. This option is intended to better align Sponsoring Institution and program and site visit scheduling needs.

-Question: Are these the same as Clinical Learning Environment Review (CLER)

-Program blackout dates?
+Question: Are these the same as Clinical Learning Environment Review (CLER) Program blackout dates?

-Answer: No. CLER visit blackout dates are entered separately during designated date?

-CLER blackout windows.
+Answer: No. CLER visit blackout dates are entered separately during designated CLER blackout windows.

-Question: Can a Sponsoring Institution or program request to change its site visit requests to change a site visit date generally cannot be honored.
+Question: Can a Sponsoring Institution or program request to change its site visit date?

+Answer: Due to the logistics involved in conducting a large number of site visits, requests to change a site visit date generally cannot be honored.
 All Sponsoring Institutions and programs have the opportunity to submit blackout dates before a site visit is scheduled to avoid dates that aren't ideal for the Sponsoring Institution or program.